 For most people, following the basic money rules is the right choice for their financial situation.
 However, as with most things in life, there are situations that following the tried and true advice might not be the best option.

 In the next few weeks, several thousand college freshmen will be arriving on campus excited to start the next chapter in their life.
 An often overlooked aspect of this new life is the financial wisdom needed for this new found freed.
-Following are five tips for parents to share with their college bound children.
+Following are a few of the important tips your college aged children need to know.

 If your son or daughter is heading to college this fall, both you and your child most likely have a lot on your mind – finances, meeting new people, choosing a major, and more.
 With all of these conversations happening, it’s a great time to talk with your child about the basics of budgeting, establishing credit, and opening a free checking account.

 Summer is most often cited by kids as the best time of the year mostly because there is more fun than learning.
 For parents, summer fun can also be a great financial teaching moment for your kids.